mobily-enterprises/jsonreststores/README.md

     // delete (specific ID)
     app.delete( url + idName, function( req, res, next ){ /* ... */ } );

+So, the following routes will be defined:

+    GET /workspaces/:id (returns a specific workspace)
+    GET /workspaces (returns a collection of elements) PUT /workspaces/:id (writes over an existing workspace object) POST /workspaces/ (creates a new workspace object) POST /workspaces/:id  (appends to an existing workspace object) DELETE /worksapces/:id (deletes a workspace)

 Note that this store is not actually hooked to any database server.
 So, it will actually send out dummy data.